maya-jade/htb-writeups/easy/Redeemer.md

 Not required -redis ran as root

 ## 🧼 Cleanup & Lessons
-- Not required
+-redis-cli session ended cleanly.
-- **Key takeaways**:
+**Key takeaways**:
-- Always check if a service runs as root, no authentication required
+- Always check if a service runs as root, no authentication required.
-- Misconfigs are an easy win
+- Misconfigs are an easy win.